 Limiting Load Diagram Explanation

-• Check whether the selected bearing size is primarily subject to static loads
+• Check the selected bearing size with mainly static load

-• Determine the tilting moment Mk that the AXCR can absorb (in addition to axial load)
+• Determine the tilting moment Mk which the AXCR is able to absorb in addition to the axial load

-The static limiting load diagrams take into account the static load safety factor S0 ≥ 4 for the outer ring as well as screw and bearing ring strength.
+The static limiting load diagrams take into account, for the roller element set, the static load safety factor S0 ≥ 4 as well as the screw and bearing ring strength.

 Limiting Load Diagram Explanation